32 Best Places for Winter Sun in Europe to Escape the Cold

 On average, there are less than five days of rain per month during the winter months, and average temperatures do not drop below 12°C (or 54°F).
 One of the best things to see in the town is the beach along the Mediterranean sea with many colourful houses.

 These houses are really picturesque and lovely to see.
 Also, the little streets and beautiful French architecture of the town are great.
 Furthermore, because of the weather, you can sit comfortably outside at many cafes, which is very fun.

 Another great thing to do in Menton is to go to one of the beautiful gardens.
 One of the best of these is the Jardin Botanique.
 Also, because of the central location of Menton, you can make several day trips from the town.

 For example, the city of Nice is very close-by, and you certainly should not miss out on the city-state of Monaco.
 There are excellent train connections that can take you there in a very short time.
 Thus, you should really travel to Menton in winter.

 Nice is one of the best places to go for some sun once it's winter in Europe.
 With highs of up to 13-14°C in the coldest months, you can't go wrong with visiting this coastal European town situated on the Côte d'Azur in the Mediterranean.

-It's also not 'too far' from Paris, that is if you don't mind hopping on a train for 8-9 hours to reach here.
+It's also not 'too far' from Paris, that is if you don't mind hopping on a train for eight to nine hours to reach here.
 Thus, if you are planning on visiting this part of France, it's best to spend at least a weekend in Nice.

 Aside from exploring its infamous Promenade des Anglais and other famous French landmarks, you can also hop over to the city-state of Monaco or take a half or full-day trip to Eze.
 Your options are really endless here, so come and stay for a while!